Albanian Riviera – Ultimate Guide to the Best Beaches in Albania

 Ksamil also boasts luxury hotels and Albania best beaches.
 In fact, Ksamil is also known as the Maldives of Albania because of its tropical-looking coastline!

-The Albanian city of Sarande is an excellent base for exploring the nearby attractions such as the Blue Eye and Gjirokaster, and it’s also great for affordable accommodation.
+The Albanian city of Sarande is an excellent base for exploring nearby attractions such as the Blue Eye and Gjirokaster, and it’s also great for affordable accommodation.

 Finally, my favourite city – Himare, is excellent for those that want an off-beaten track destination with a strong, local vibe.

-There is also so much more to this country than the stunning Albanian riviera beaches.
+There is also so much more to this country than the stunning Albanian Riviera beaches.
 I spent the whole summer travelling between beach resorts in Albania, and I completely fell in love with this country, its fantastic food, which is excellent for vegetarians, its nature, and its friendly people!